marsomarwa/marsomarwa.github.io/content/research.md

   my segment was filmed in Munich, where I talked about studying and doing research in quantum physics.

 - [**L’Altra Cara**](https://www.3cat.cat/3cat/ciencia-i-creenca/video/6098078/)
-  Discussion in the episode *Science and Beliefs* about if and how could scientific reasoning and personal beliefs coexist
+  Discussion in the episode *Science and Beliefs* about if and how could scientific reasoning and personal beliefs coexist.